eslint/eslint/docs/rules/block-scoped-var.md

 function doSomething() {
     if (true) {
-        var build = true;  /*error "build" used outside of binding context.*/ } else {
+        var build = true;  /*error 'build' used outside of binding context.*/ } else {
-        var build = false; /*error "build" used outside of binding context.*/ }
+        var build = false; /*error 'build' used outside of binding context.*/ }
 }
 ```